martopad/infra-ansible/README.md

 4. Refactor "init_server.yaml" to be 3 multiple playbooks.
 Currently, all of the functionalities of server (api-server, controller-manager, and scheduler) are all in one playbook.
 But in production environments these can be ran on different hosts and it should be decoupled for flexibility.
+5. Encryption at rest is still not implemented.
+6. Override ~/.kube/config generation behavior.